Travel Insurance for Everest High Pass Trek

 Each night, we will stop at a village or established trekking stop that has teahouses.
 Rooms in teahouses are usually twin-share (two single beds per room), with a pillow and blankets provided.
 The rooms are simple and walls are thin (usually wooden construction or stone), so do not expect luxury – this is part of the adventure!
 At lower elevations (Lukla, Namche, etc.), some teahouses might have attached bathrooms and slightly more amenities, but in higher or smaller settlements (Chhukung, Lobuche, Gokyo, etc.), the bathrooms are mostly shared and outside the room.
 Heating: The only heat source is typically a stove in the dining hall, burning wood or yak dung.
 Bedrooms themselves are not heated, so you’ll be bundling up at night in your sleeping bag.
 Keep this in mind, especially on cold nights above 4,000m.

 Electricity & Charging: Most teahouses have solar or generator electricity.
 You can usually charge your devices (phone, camera) for a fee of a few hundred Nepali rupees per hour/device.
 The higher you go, the more expensive charging can be (because fuel or solar panels are limited).
 There might be occasional power outages or limited hours of power.
-It’s good to carry a power bank and charge things when you have the chance (like in Namche, which has more reliable electricity).
-Wi-Fi: Some lodges offer Wi-Fi for a fee, often labeled “Everest Link” cards.
-Expect to pay and the connection to be slow or unreliable, especially in high-altitude villages.
-Embrace the digital detox, but know that Namche Bazaar, Dingboche, and Gokyo sometimes have internet available if needed.

 One of the joys of trekking is the hearty meals you get to eat after a long day.
 Mountain Eco Trails packages typically include three meals a day on the trek (breakfast, lunch, dinner) from the teahouse menus.
 The menus are surprisingly extensive, though many items are variations on a theme.
-At lower elevations, you might find a wider variety of foods, and as you go up, the menu stays similar but some items may not be available due to supply issues.
+At lower elevations, you might find a wider variety of foods, and as you go up, the menu stays similar, but some items may not be available due to supply issues.
 Expect a mix of Nepali, Sherpa, and basic Western dishes:

 Altitude Sickness Tips for the Three Passes Trek

-Trekking above 5,000m is no joke – Altitude Sickness (Acute Mountain Sickness, AMS) is a real concern on the Everest Three High Passes Trek, but with the right precautions, you can minimize the risks.
+Trekking above 5,000m is no joke – Altitude Sickness (Acute Mountain Sickness, AMS) is a real concern on the Everest Three High Passes Trek, but with the right precautions, you can minimise the risks.
 Here are some tips and information specific to this high-altitude adventure:

 - Stay Hydrated with at least 3-4 liters of water a day.